 Categories

-Getting Your Finances in Order in Your 20's
+Finance Getting Your Finances in Order in Your 20's

 Getting Your Finances in Order in Your 20’s: Student Loan Repayment

-Thinking about finances when your starting out can seem scary.
+Thinking about finances when you’re starting out can seem scary.
 Sometimes you feel like just pretending these expenses aren’t there, but it is actually not so bad when you take it step by step.

 First things first, chances are you have some student debt if you went to university.
 I know my student debt felt really overwhelming, but it made me feel so much better to sit down and make a plan.